NatronGitHub/Natron/Documentation/source/callbacks.rst

-If you want your callback to persist 2 runs of Natron; it is necessary that you define it in a script that is loaded by Natron, that is, either the **init.py** script (or **initGui.py** if you want it only available in GUI mode) or the script of a Python group plug-in.
+If you want your callback to persist 2 runs of Natron; it is necessary that you define it in a script that is loaded by Natron, that is, either the **init.py** script (or **initGui.py** if you want it only available in GUI mode) or the script of a Python group plug-in (or its extension script, see :ref:`here<pyPlugHandWritten>`).
 See :ref:`this section<startupScripts>` for more infos.

 Here is the list of the different callbacks: